pmietlicki/whisper-web/README.md

 # Whisper Web

+## English

 Whisper-web is a webapplication that allows you to transcribe sound files to text completely locally in your web browser.

 ![A screenshot of the application](./screenshot.png)

-This repository is a fork of [Xenova/whisper-web](https://github.com/xenova/whisper-web).
+This repository is a fork of [PierreMesure/whisper-web](https://github.com/PierreMesure/whisper-web), which is itself a fork of [Xenova/whisper-web](https://github.com/xenova/whisper-web).

 Here are the main differences: